sfwa/iomon/README.md

 `iomon/lib` contains modified, simplified versions of Atmel Software Framework peripheral drivers.
-Insofar as possible, unused code and functionality has been removed; particular remaining areas of bloat include the ADCIFA driver, the various clock drivers, and the USB drivers.
+Insofar as possible, unused code and functionality has been removed; particular remaining areas of bloat include the ADCIFA driver and the various clock drivers.

 `iomon/src` contains the main program code, divided into files mainly by peripheral device or support function:
 * `cobsr.c` is a serial framing protocol which encodes data packets to ensure null bytes are never found in the content, so they can be used as packet delimiters;
-* `comms.c` is the primary serial/USB driver code for sensor monitor output and control input;
+* `comms.c` is the primary serial driver code for sensor monitor output and control input;
 * `crc8.c` implements 8-bit, lookup-table-based CRC calculation;
 * `gp.c` implements ADC and GPIO interfaces;